 - Virginia: “Using earphones is not permitted while operating a motor vehicle, bicycle, electric power-assisted bicycle, or moped.
 Exempts hearing aids and motorcycle helmet earphones.”

 - Washington state: “Wearing any headset or earphones connected to any electronic device capable of receiving a radio broadcast or playing a sound recording, in which the headset or earphones muffle or exclude other sounds, is not permitted while driving.
 Exempts motorcycle helmets with approved built-in headsets, and hands-free wireless communications systems.”

 That covers most of the laws.
 But what about simple common sense?
 If you happen to live in one of the states with no restrictions on driving or cycling while wearing headphones, Phiaton still recommends that you play it safe.
-At the very least, wear an earphone in only one ear, and set your smartphone’s audio output to mono, if you insist on driving while listening privately.
-Wireless headphones like Phiaton’s neck band style BT 120 NC or foldable BT 390 are also a safer bet since you won’t have to worry about getting tangled up in a cable.
+If you insist on driving while listening privately, at most wear an earphone in only one ear, and set your smartphone’s audio output to mono.
+True wireless earbuds like Phiaton’s BOLT BT 700 are a safer bet as they can be used in mono mode with just the right earbud in.
+Other recommended options are Phiaton’s neck band styles like BT 120 NC and the BT 150 NC which have a vibration notification feature, a simple touch feature for phone calls, and a comfortable design.

 Above all else, be safe out there.
 Anything that distracts you while driving presents not only a threat to your well-being, but also that of your passengers and everyone else on the road with you.